-Form and Design Elements A Maximum 5-foot recess at entrances В Minimum 70% ground- floor glazing along frontages.
+Form and Design Elements A Maximum 5-foot recess at entrances Live control of the c В Minimum 70% ground- floor glazing along frontages.
 Primary frontage shall not use reflective and/or opaque window treatment.
-D Other articulated features as a part of Shopfront façade.
-Awnings, shade features, and other similar elements are G Features such as outdoor dining, seating, pop-up sales, and other similar uses shall not exceed 40 feet of linear length without a separation. permitted to project up to 8 feet into the right-of-way, as long as an 8-foot clear height above the sidewalk is maintained.
+D Utilize awnings, coverings, and other articulated features as a part of Shopfront façade.
+Awnings, shade features, and other similar elements are • Features such as outdoor dining, seating, pop-up sales, and other similar uses shall not exceed 40 feet of linear length without a separation. permitted to project up to 8 feet into the right-of-way, as long as an 8-foot clear height above the sidewalk is maintained.